 This is quite simple.
-Bankers have completely one-sided incentives to over-issue new money, because the more they issue by lending, the more interest-bearing assets they own, the more interest they will collect and the greater their profits will be.
+Banks have completely one-sided incentives to over-issue new money, because the more they issue by lending, the more interest-bearing assets they own, the more interest they will collect and the greater their profits will be.
 So of course banks cannot be relied on to be restrained with their power to create money.

 Politicians would be no better custodians of the power to create money; a couple of years prior to every election we would see the power to create money being abused to stimulate an artificial boom.

-So since we cannot trust either bankers or politicians, who do we rely on to manage the power to create money?
+So since we cannot trust either banks or politicians, who do we rely on to manage the power to create money?
 Positive Money suggests it should be a public and transparent body that is given the job of increasing the money supply only when inflation is low and stable.
 If inflation starts increasing, then this body or committee should stop creating money.

-Contrast this to the current situation, where, when inflation rises, bankers see it as a sign of an improving economy, and decide to increase their lending, creating even more money in the process, and fuelling even more inflation.
+Contrast this to the current situation, where, when inflation rises, banks see it as a sign of an improving economy, and decide to increase their lending, creating even more money in the process, and fuelling even more inflation.

 The choice then, when it comes to money creation, is between placing it in the hands of:

-- Bankers, who believe that they will maximise their profits by increasing their lending and therefore have the incentives to increase the money supply by as much as possible (subject to some loose concerns about risk management)
+- Banks, who believe that they will maximise their profits by increasing their lending and therefore have the incentives to increase the money supply by as much as possible (subject to some loose concerns about risk management)